 Toddre is all about encouraging those with curly or kinky hair to just go with it.
 “Your curls are your curls,” she says.
 “Regardless of the texture or length, embrace them and love them.”
 An increasing number of women share her sentiment.
 Between 2006 and 2011, sales of hair-straightening relaxer kits dropped 17 percent; and in a 2014 survey published in the Journal of Clinical and Aesthetic Dermatology, 40 percent of 200 African American women reported wearing their hair in its natural curly state.

 Truth is, more and more people share a growing consciousness about caring for their tresses with chemical-free, organic, and cruelty-free ingredients.
-For the best and healthiest ways to nourish African American hair specifically, we tapped the knowledge of four Thrive Market staffers with the fiercest curls we’ve ever seen, each with varying hair types and textures.
+For the best and healthiest ways to nourish highly textured hair specifically, we tapped the knowledge of four Thrive Market staffers with the fiercest curls we’ve ever seen, each with varying hair types and textures.
 Here they share the inside scoop on how they care for their natural locks and share their styling secrets.

 Tiny Corkscrew Curls